cmerino15/translate/readme.md

 A batch file is included to run the python script from the command line

+Make sure you have the environment path set correctly ( documents\batch\translate if you cloned to a documents\batch)

 To run type `$ translate "some phrase" ` in the terminal

 # Todo